-Clearly, the performance of these strategies depends on the set of models considered and the computational constraints of the practitioner (e.g.\ the memory footprint, desired inference time, etc.).
-To this end, we define several \emph{model pools} and study the performance and generalization of each strategy across different pools.
-In particular, we make sure that these pools contain both ``generalist'' models (e.g.\ models trained on ImageNet), but also ``expert'' models (e.g.\ models trained on domain-specific datasets, such as flowers, animals, etc.).
+As a result, several practically relevant questions remained open.
+Firstly, how do existing methods compare in the presence of both ``generalist models'' (e.g.\ models trained on a relatively diverse distribution such as ImageNet) and ``expert models'' (e.g.\ trained on domain-specific datasets such as plants), across a diverse collection of datasets?
+Secondly, \textit{is there a method which strikes a good balance between computational cost and performance?}

-\textbf{Our contributions.} (i) We formally define and motivate the model search problem through a notion of regret.
-We conduct the first study of this problem in a realistic setting focusing on heterogeneous model pools. (ii) We perform a large-scale experimental study by fine-tuning 19 downstream tasks on 46 models from a heterogeneous set of pre-trained models split into 5 meaningful and representative pools. (iii) We highlight the dependence of the performance of each strategy on the constrained model pool, and show that, perhaps surprisingly, both task-aware and task-agnostic proxies fail (i.e.\ suffer a large regret) on a significant fraction of downstream tasks. (iv) Finally, we develop a hybrid approach which generalizes across model pools as a practical alternative.
+\textbf{Our contributions.} In this paper, we provide a large-scale, systematic empirical study of these questions. (i) We define and motivate the model search problem through a notion of regret.
+We conduct the first study of this problem in a realistic setting focusing on heterogeneous model pools. (ii)~We consider 19 downstream tasks on a heterogeneous set of 46 models grouped into 5 representative sets. (iii)~We highlight the dependence of the performance of each strategy on the constraints of the model pool, and show that, perhaps surprisingly, both task-aware and task-agnostic proxies suffer a large regret on a significant fraction of downstream tasks. (iv) Finally, we develop a hybrid approach which generalizes across model pools as a practical alternative.